AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 1. Click on the `Federated Credentials` blade on the left side of the screen of the User-Managed identity.

-    Then select `Federated credentials` at the middle of the screen.

     Then select `Add credential`.

     !["Federated Credentials"](images/Part2-common/umi/image0003-AddFederatedCredential_start.png)